 Urocuff™ is the first non-invasive test that can accurately identify good surgical candidates and provide an objective basis for managing Flomax and similar medications.
 Many men who have been reluctant to undergo the catheterization necessary for conventional urodynamics can now be tested quickly and comfortably.

 The Urocuff machine uses a method similar to that for blood pressure measurement.
 A penile cuff (similar to a blood pressure cuff) is fitted to the patient who is then asked to void in the normal way.
-An estimate of bladder pressure and a measurement of maximum flow rate are obtained and plotted on a nomogram to allow categorization into obstructed, not obstructed, or “diagnosis uncertain” groups.
+An estimate of bladder pressure and measurement of maximum flow rate are obtained and plotted on a nomogram to allow categorization into obstructed, not obstructed, or “diagnosis uncertain” groups.

-There are various treatments for BPH that are highly dependent on patient factors such as age, duration of urinary symptoms, prior urological treatment and comorbid medical conditions.
+There are various treatments for BPH that are highly dependent on patient factors such as age, duration of urinary symptoms, prior urological treatment, and comorbid medical conditions.
 The two basic treatment algorithms include medical and surgical therapy.

-Surgical treatment for BPH is always a secondary option and is only considered when medical therapy has been attempted, but has not alleviated the symptoms of benign prostatic hyperplasia sufficiently to allow for the patient to have a satisfactory quality of life with regard to his urinary symptoms.
+Surgical treatment for BPH is always a secondary option and is only considered when medical therapy has been attempted but has not alleviated the symptoms of benign prostatic hyperplasia sufficiently to allow for the patient to have a satisfactory quality of life with regard to his urinary symptoms.
 The principal focus of surgical therapy is to eliminate prostate tissue with the goal of relieving obstruction from the prostate and improving the flow of urine as it exits the bladder.

 GreenLight Laser Surgery is a minimally invasive outpatient surgical option for BPH (enlarged prostate) that is performed using a video camera placed in the urethra without the need for a surgical incision.
-GreenLight Laser surgery combines the effectiveness of the traditional surgical procedure known as transurethral resection of the prostate (TURP), but with fewer side effects, shorter catheterization and a quicker, less painful recovery.
+GreenLight Laser surgery combines the effectiveness of the traditional surgical procedure known as transurethral resection of the prostate (TURP), but with fewer side effects, shorter catheterization, and a quicker, less painful recovery.

-Before the invention of medical therapy for BPH and endoscopic therapies with cameras, the only option for treatment of urinary obstruction from BPH was an open suprapubic or retropubic prostatectomy.
-This surgery consists of making an large incision into the patients belly, opening a hole in the bladder, incising the capsule of the prostate and literally using a finger to shell out the entire prostate.
-While considered very effective, this surgery could be associated with bleeding, a prolonged hospital course, and need to leave a foley catheter or suprapubic tube for an extended period of time.
+Before the invention of medical therapy for BPH and endoscopic therapies with cameras, the only option for the treatment of urinary obstruction from BPH was an open suprapubic or retropubic prostatectomy.
+This surgery consists of making a large incision into the patient's belly, opening a hole in the bladder, incising the capsule of the prostate, and literally using a finger to shell out the entire prostate.
+While considered very effective, this surgery could be associated with bleeding, a prolonged hospital course, and the need to leave a foley catheter or suprapubic tube for an extended period of time.
 Although this procedure is performed infrequently nowadays with the invention of medical therapy and endoscopic surgical options such as TURP and Green Light laser, it is still the most effective method for treating BPH in patients with prostates that are extremely large.

-With the invention of surgical cameras or “telescopes” the TURP became the gold standard of care and has remained that way for many years.
+With the invention of surgical cameras or “telescopes”, the TURP became the gold standard of care and has remained that way for many years.
 During a TURP, the urologist uses an electrical loop attached to the end of a surgical camera to shell out small pieces of prostate tissue and clear a channel in the prostate.
 TURP has an excellent success rate and is certainly less invasive than an open prostatectomy.
 However, TURP does have some drawbacks and potential complications.
 First of all, the tissue bleeds as it is cut leading in some patients to the need for blood transfusions or a prolonged hospital stay waiting for the bleeding to stop.
 The electrical energy using during a TURP could also injure the nerves around the prostate that cause erections potentially leading to erectile dysfunction.
 Additionally, one of the biggest concerns during a TURP is “TUR Syndrome” which is an electrolyte disturbance involving sodium that occurs when the body absorbs glycine.
-Glycine is the irrigation fluid that is used during a TURP which is beneficial in that it allows the conduction of electricity needed to perform a TURP, however it has less sodium that the body and when absorbed it can dilute the sodium level in the body and cause potentially dangerous side effects such as altered mental status and loss of consciousness.
-Additional potential side effects from TURP include urethral stricture, bladder neck contracture, urge incontinence and retrograde ejaculation.
+Glycine is the irrigation fluid that is used during a TURP which is beneficial in that it allows the conduction of electricity needed to perform a TURP, however, it has less sodium than the body, and when absorbed it can dilute the sodium level in the body and cause potentially dangerous side effects such as altered mental status and loss of consciousness.
+Additional potential side effects from TURP include urethral stricture, bladder neck contracture, urge incontinence, and retrograde ejaculation.

-5 alpha reductase medications such as Proscar and Avodart are often used in conjunction with alpha blockers especially in men with larger sized prostates.
+5 alpha-reductase medications such as Proscar and Avodart are often used in conjunction with alpha-blockers especially in men with larger-sized prostates.
 These medications block the conversion of testosterone to dihydrotestosterone which is the active form of testosterone that causes prostate growth.
 These medications literally shrink the size of the prostate up to 50% by six months.
-In conjunction with alpha blockers these medications can synergistically improve symptoms and decrease the risk of complications of BPH such as urinary retention, prostate bleeding and the need for surgical therapy.
+In conjunction with alpha-blockers, these medications can synergistically improve symptoms and decrease the risk of complications of BPH such as urinary retention, prostate bleeding, and the need for surgical therapy.